 In April 2018, U.S. Figure Skating announced two major media rights agreements that guarantee unprecedented coverage of figure skating in the United States through the 2026 season.

 The first was an eight-year extension of its broadcast rights agreement with NBC, and the second was icenetwork’s acquisition of all U.S. media rights for International Skating Union (ISU) events through the 2025-26 season.
-Through 2026, NBC Sports will present an unprecedented 80-plus hours of coverage, including 30-plus hours of figure skating coverage on NBC, with an additional 50-plus hours airing on NBCSN.
+Through 2026, NBC Sports will present an unprecedented 80-plus hours of coverage, including 30-plus hours of figure skating coverage on NBC, with an additional 50-plus hours airing on other NBC Universal networks.

-The ISU agreement with icenetwork, LLC, a wholly-owned subsidiary of U.S. Figure Skating, covers multiple distribution platforms and guarantees live coverage of ISU events, including the World Figure Skating Championships, the Four Continents Championships and the Grand Prix of Figure Skating Series on NBC Sports Gold, as well as television coverage on NBC, NBC Sports Network and the Olympic Channel: Home of Team USA.
+The ISU agreement with icenetwork, LLC, a wholly-owned subsidiary of U.S. Figure Skating, covers multiple distribution platforms and guarantees live coverage of ISU events, including the World Figure Skating Championships, the Four Continents Championships and the Grand Prix of Figure Skating Series on Peacock Premium, as well as television coverage on NBC, NBC Sports Network and the Olympic Channel: Home of Team USA.